danae/faylin/docs/API.md

 currentPassword | string | The current password of the user to confirm the action.

-### Update the email address of the authorized user
+### Update the password of the authorized user

 `POST /api/v1/me/email`

-Modify the email address of the user that is currently authorized.
-This endpoint behaves exactly like the `POST /api/v1/users/{user.id}/email` endpoint.
+Modify the password of the user that is currently authorized.

-### Update the password of a user

-`POST /api/v1/users/{user.id}/email`

-Modify the password of a user.
 Returns:
 - `200 OK` with the updated image object as body on success;
 - `400 Bad Request` if the body parameters are invalid;
 - `401 Unauthorized` if the request doesn't contain authorization;
-- `403 Forbidden` if the authorized user is not allowed to modify the user;
 - `404 Not Found` if no user with the given id exists.

 #### Body parameters